prxshetty/AI-BlogBot/README.md

 ### How to Use:
 Install the required libraries using pip:
-- pip install beautifulsoup4 requests requests-html torch transformers Run the script.
-It will display the headlines.
+- pip install beautifulsoup4 requests requests-html torch transformers pegasus There might be some additional packages on which pegasus runs on.
+Install those as well.
 Choose the website which you want and add it to the base_url parameter. then select the category and add it to the relative_url parameter.
 Choose a headline by its index, and the script will fetch and display the article content.